Amplify-Insurance/monorepo/README.md

 ```

 Environment variables such as the RPC endpoint and deployed contract addresses can
 be configured in `.env` (see `.env.example`).
+If no addresses are provided the
+frontend attempts to read `deployedAddresses.json` at the repository root,
+written by the deployment scripts.
 At a minimum set
 `NEXT_PUBLIC_POOL_MANAGER_ADDRESS` and `NEXT_PUBLIC_RISK_MANAGER_ADDRESS` so the
-frontend knows where the core contracts live.
-Several API routes under
+frontend knows where the core contracts live when no JSON file is present.
-`app/api` demonstrate reading data from the contracts.
+Several API routes under `app/api` demonstrate reading data from the contracts.
 Examples
 include:

 - `GET /api/pools` – number of pools